conorpp/conorpp.github.com/_posts/2018-08-22-designing-solo-a-new-u2ffido2-token.md

 - Easy, web-based secure update process
 - Good documentation for everyday users

+FIDO2 is exciting since there will be a lot more adoption for it and it's planned to be a password replacement.
+For example, you can use a FIDO2 authenticator to log on to Windows, out of the box.

 ![](/assets/images/solo/colors.jpg "Colors!")

 And of course, everything will soon be open sourced like with U2F Zero.